 - Second, Paul tells people that this is possibly a vision.
-That should be sufficient to end the matter.
+If the first point was insufficient, this should be sufficient to end the matter.

 - Third, the reference to “paradise” lends weight to the above, since that word is used in the Scripture to refer to a state of final restoration, a state that has not yet happened.